virtuozzo/vhideploy/README.md

-# Nested VHI Deployment
+# Nested Virtuozzo Hybrid Infrastructure Deployment

-This script allows to deploy nested VHI cluster for test/dev automatically.
+This script allows to deploy nested Virtuozzo Hybrid Infrastructure cluster (VHI) for test/dev automatically.
 Cluster can be deployed on top of any VHI cluster with nested virtualization enabled.

 ## Step 1.
 Prepare the physical VHI cluster
 1. Cluster must have a nested virtualization enabled: